What is ASP.NET Core (and other beginner questions)

 Blogs and Microsoft's Virtual Academy (free) are probably the best way to learn, but if you are looking for something more, may I recommend PluralSight.

-Pluralsight is my primary source for learning since I've been with them for over 2 years personally.
+Pluralsight (affiliate link) is my primary source for learning since I've been with them for over 2 years personally.

 Another great online learning site is Udemy.com.
-Udemy even has a course for Becoming a Professional Web Developer.
+Udemy even has a course for Becoming a Professional Web Developer (affiliate link).
 They provide a large list of courses with very reputable instructors.
 I also wrote a beginner's guide for ASP.NET MVC for them.

 I hope these basic questions can get you started on your way to learning web development using Microsoft's ASP.NET technology.